TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

 intent is that the :class:`tzinfo` methods interpret *dt* as being in local time, and not need worry about objects in other timezones.

-There is one more :class:`tzinfo` method that a subclass may wish to override:
+There is one more :class:`tzinfo` method that a subkundi may wish to override:

-.. method:: tzinfo.fromutc(dt)
+.. method:: tzinfo.kutokautc(dt)

-   This is called from the default :class:`datetime.astimezone()` implementation.
-When called from that, ``dt.tzinfo`` is *self*, and *dt*'s date and time data are to be viewed as expressing a UTC time.
-The purpose of :meth:`fromutc` is to adjust the date and time data, returning an equivalent datetime in *self*'s local time.
+   This is called kutoka the default :class:`datetime.astimezone()` implementation.
+When called kutoka that, ``dt.tzinfo`` is *self*, and *dt*'s date and time data are to be viewed as expressing a UTC time.
+The purpose of :meth:`kutokautc` is to adjust the date and time data, returning an equivalent datetime in *self*'s local time.

-   Most :class:`tzinfo` subclasses should be able to inherit the default :meth:`fromutc` implementation without problems.
+   Most :class:`tzinfo` subclasses should be able to inherit the default :meth:`kutokautc` implementation without problems.
 It's strong enough to handle fixed-offset time zones, and time zones accounting for both standard and daylight time, and the latter even if the DST transition times differ in different years.
-An example of a time zone the default :meth:`fromutc` implementation may not handle correctly in all cases is one where the standard offset (from UTC) depends on the specific date and time passed, which can happen for political reasons.
-The default implementations of :meth:`astimezone` and :meth:`fromutc` may not produce the result you want if the result is one of the hours straddling the moment the standard offset changes.
+An example of a time zone the default :meth:`kutokautc` implementation may not handle correctly in all cases is one where the standard offset (kutoka UTC) depends on the specific date and time passed, which can happen for political reasons.
+The default implementations of :meth:`astimezone` and :meth:`kutokautc` may not produce the result you want if the result is one of the hours straddling the moment the standard offset changes.

-   Skipping code for error cases, the default :meth:`fromutc` implementation acts like::
+   Skipping code for error cases, the default :meth:`kutokautc` implementation acts like::

-      def fromutc(self, dt):
+      def kutokautc(self, dt):
           # raise ValueError error if dt.tzinfo is not self
           dtoff = dt.utcoffset()
           dtdst = dt.dst()